micha31r/micha31r/README.md

 - Working on projects for CISSA and DS Cubed
 - Learning Java

-I enjoy tinkering with user interface design and web development but am also looking to delve into more backend projects, particularly those related to automation, etc.
+I enjoy tinkering with user interface design and web development, but I am also looking to delve into more backend projects, particularly those related to automation, etc.

 Below are some of the things I have experience with: